 What Are The Advantages of Server Virtulization?

 Being ahead of the competition is the need of the hour, especially if companies want to scale their business and grow in the online space.
-From adopting new technology to reducing the overhead costs, there is a lot that companies can do that can help them to boost their revenue.
+From adopting new technology to reducing the overhead costs to avoiding free web hosting, there is a lot that companies can do that can help them to boost their revenue.
 Thus, one such way is to improve its IT infrastructure by shifting to server virtualization, which is an economical option in the long run.
 So, let’s check out what is server virtualization and find out about its benefits.

 A. What is Server Virtualization?